peterkhe1999/CheatSheet/OSCP/README.md

 Get-NetGroup "Sales Department" | select member
 ```

 ## Manual Enumeration - Expanding our Repertoire

-PowerView's `Find-LocalAdminAccess` command scans the network in an attempt to determine if our current user has administrative permissions on any computers in the domain.
+PowerView's `Find-LocalAdminAccess` command scans the network to determine if our current user has administrative permissions on any computers in the domain.
 The command relies on the **OpenServiceW** function, which will connect to the **Service Control Manager (SCM)** on the target machines.
 The SCM essentially maintains a database of installed services and drivers on Windows computers.
 PowerView will attempt to open this database with the **SC_MANAGER_ALL_ACCESS** access right, which require administrative privileges, and if the connection is successful, PowerView will deem that our current user has administrative privileges on the target machine.

-To know which user is logged in to which computer, **historically**, the two most reliable Windows APIs that are **NetWkstaUserEnum** and **NetSessionEnum**.
+To know which user is logged in to which computer, **historically**, the 2 most reliable Windows APIs that are **NetWkstaUserEnum** and **NetSessionEnum**.
 The former requires administrative privileges, while the latter does not.

 PowerView's `Get-NetSession` command uses the **NetWkstaUserEnum** and **NetSessionEnum** APIs under the hood.
 Due to permissions, **NetSessionEnum** will not be able to obtain this type of information on default Windows 11 (returns an "Access is denied"):